Physical diagram - Fabric Extenders and Parent switches

 • vPC peer keepalive link – the keepalive link between the vPC peer devices.
 It recommended using the MGMT0 interface and a VRF instance.
 If the mgmt interface is unavailable, then a routed interface in the mgmt VRF is.

-• vPC VLAN – one of the VLANs that carry over the vPC peer link and are used to communicate via the vPC with a peer device.
+• vPC VLAN – one of the VLANs that carry over the vPC peer link and communicate via the vPC with a peer device.

 • non-vPC peer VLAN – One STP VLAN is not carried over the peer link.